Community on campus: As college students return, a focus on well-being

 As private Otterbein University in Westerville, Ohio, gears up for a return to mostly in-person learning, President John Comerford expects the resumption of normal campus activities – like sports, clubs, and concerts – to play a key role in rebuilding campus bonds.

 “Student relationships [in the past] formed everywhere from the athletic field to the library, and it is just hard to replicate that online,” he says.
 “We need to be as in-person as we can be, because that’s what our students want.
 That’s where our students thrive.
 That’s where our faculty and staff do their best work.”
-(The school is currently encouraging but not requiring COVID-19 vaccines.
-Masks are required indoors.)
+(The school just announced it’s requiring COVID-19 vaccination for students by Oct.
+25 in order to participate in the spring semester.
+Faculty and staff will also be required to be vaccinated.)

 There’s a financial angle, too.
 Enrollment is down 9% between fall 2019 and the fall 2021 projection of 2,590 students, according to the school.

-Note: Editor’s note: This article has been updated to reflect the new vaccine requirement at Otterbein University.